s-syed/blogdown_website/content/project/cancer_evolution/index.md

   url: "https://www.jstatsoft.org/article/view/v103i11"

-summary: "Non-reversible parallel tempering was used to study the fitness of cancer populations using time-series modelling of single-cell cancer genomes."
+summary: "NRPT was used to study the fitness of cancer populations by modelling the evolution of single-cell cancer genomes."
 tags:
 title: "Modeling evolution of single-cell cancer genomes"
 url_code: ""